 And the White Horse

 Head three miles south west and you’ll find another local landmark, the White Horse at Litlington, a chalk horse, situated on Hindover Hill (known locally as High-and-Over) on the South Downs.
-Once again, the history of the horse is unclear and it is thought that a previous horse was cut into the hill here in the early to mid 19th century.
+Once again, the history of the horse is unclear but it is thought that a previous horse was cut into the hill here in the early to mid 19th century.
 The current horse was cut in 1924 by John T, Ade, Mr Bovis and Eric Hobbis in just one night and is 93 feet long and 65 feet high.
 The horse has been owned by the National Trust since 1991.

 You’ll find the Hindover Hill car park just south of the entrance to Rathfinny vineyard.
 From here, you can walk down to the horse, although to get the best views of it, you need to walk the steep path all the way down to the valley below.
 Regardless of whether you have time for this, you will still enjoy the most amazing views of the Cuckmere River and Friston Forest.
-You may also be lucky enough to chat with the folk from the National Trust who cling precariously to the hillside keeping the horse clean and respectable!

 The Clergy House, Alfriston